TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Experimental Evaluations

 \textbf{\textit{Data Distribution Among Clients}}.
-To simulate a real FL environment, we must divide a dataset across participating clients in each round.
-Adapting from prior work~\cite{Wang2020Federated,wang2020tackling,lin2020ensemble, li2022federated}, we divide non-overlapping data points among participating clients using a Dirichlet distribution.
-The parameter ($\alpha$) in Dirichlet ranges from [0, $\infty$).
-The value of $\alpha$ determines the level of Non-IID in experiments.
-For instance, when $\alpha$ equals 100, it replicates uniform local data distributions, while smaller $\alpha$ increase the probability that clients possess samples only from a single class~\cite{lin2020ensemble}.
-Prior work~\cite{Wang2020Federated, li2022federated} uses a value of 0.5.
-We use an even stricter parameter value of 0.1, also used in \cite{wang2020tackling}, to determine \tool's usability in challenging cases.
+We use Dirichlet distribution in FL to distribute non-overlapping data points among clients in each round.
+This is the standard FL data distribution method proven to produce real-world distribution~\cite{Wang2020Federated, wang2020tackling, lin2020ensemble, li2022federated}.
+The parameter ($\alpha$) in Dirichlet ranges from [0, $\infty$), determining the level of Non-IID in experiments.
+For instance, when $\alpha$ equals 100, it replicates uniform local data distributions, while smaller $\alpha$ values increase the probability that clients possess samples from a single class~\cite{lin2020ensemble}.
+A value of 0.5 is a common practice in prior work~\cite{Wang2020Federated, li2022federated}.
+We use an even stricter parameter value of 0.3 to stress test \tool and demonstrate its usability in more challenging cases.
+Nevertheless, Section~\ref{sec:data-distribution} performs sensitivity analysis by varying $\alpha$ from 0.1 to 1.
+These settings inherently simulate varying degrees of label overlap among clients.
+To explicitly manage overlapping labels, pathological data distributions can be employed~\cite{li2022federated}, as shown in Figure~\ref{fig:motivating-example}.
+The pathological data distribution is available in \tool's artifact.
+Furthermore, \tool's artifact contains configurable data distributions among clients and allows evaluations on varying numbers of test inputs.

+\textbf{\textit{Experimental Environment.}} To resemble real-world FL, we deploy our experiments in Flower FL~\cite{beutel2020flower}, running on an enterprise-level cluster of six NVIDIA DGX A100~\cite{NVIDIADG22:online} nodes.
+Each node is equipped with 2048 GB of memory, at least 128 cores, and an A100 GPU with 80 GB of memory.

-\textbf{\textit{Experimental Environment.}} We use the Flower FL framework~\cite{beutel2020flower} for the experimental evaluations.
-The evaluation is performed on a machine with an NVIDIA GRID P40-12Q GPU, 8-processor, and 37-GB RAM.
-We perform FL on 100 training rounds with the number of clients ranging from 100 to 300, similar to related work~\cite{lin2020ensemble, liu2021projected}.
-Ten randomly selected clients participate in each training round, reflecting a real-world scenario where not all the clients participate in the given round~\cite{Li2020Fair}.
-We evaluate \tool with FedAvg~\cite{mcmahan2017communication} and FedProx~\cite{li2020federated} fusion techniques, the two most popular fusion algorithms.
-During the experiment, we set the number of local epochs to 4, and the batch size is 16.
-We excluded clients whose data points count is less than the batch size.
-Overall, we design a total of 40 experiments by varying the number of clients, datasets, fusion algorithms, and data distributions.
-In total, we extensively assess the performance of \tool on 3400 FL training rounds and training 34K neural networks.
+We vary training rounds between 15 to 80 with clients ranging from 100 to 1000, thus testing \tool on more configurations than any related work~\cite{lin2020ensemble, liu2021projected}.
+Ten randomly selected clients participate in each round, reflecting a real-world scenario where not all the clients participate in the given round~\cite{Li2020Fair}.
+We evaluate \tool with FedAvg~\cite{mcmahan2017communication}.